 The anthologies in our Telling Room library are as diverse and amazing as the students we work with; each is filled with incredible and empowering stories from kids who might have thought they had no voice.
 As local bestsellers, these anthologies have been used in classrooms throughout the state, and have begun to change how kids see each other and how adults see the youth in their communities.

-This year’s theme: VOICES.
-In the past, we have explored the ideas of neighborhoods, place, food, belief, water, time, encounters, and more.
-With this year’s theme, we have our senses—and our pencils—trained on voices.
-A big part of the work we do with young people is to provide a framework for thinking about - and writing about - their lives differently, whether in relation to the larger world, their personal history, the future, their community, place, history, nature, and so forth.
+This year’s theme: 20/20.
+A big part of the work we do with young people is to provide framework for thinking about--and writing about--their lives differently, whether in relation to the larger world, their personal history, the future, their community, place, history, nature, and so forth.
 Writers are observers, witnesses.
 This year's theme will act as a great canvas to explore the many ways we encounter our world, each other, ourselves, The Other, the unknown, the ordinary, and even mystery.
-There are many possible topics - both for using the issues around voice and voices as writing prompts, and also for investigating how writers use themes and voice to craft poems and tell good stories that others will be eager to hear.
+There are many possible topics--both for using the issues around 20/20, such as vision, clarity, time, and the future/the past, as writing prompts, and also for investigating how writers use themes to craft poems and tell good stories that others will be eager to hear.

 We hope you'll join us for this exciting new year of programs!